alefisico/cmsdas-cat-gitlab-cms/episodes/04-gitlabci-run-analysis.md

 ::::::::

-After successfully setting up CMSSW in GitLab CI/CD in the previous lesson, you are now ready to run the next steps of the analysis workflow from [Episode 2](02-cmsswexercise.md): run the analysis on a small dataset and check the number of events in the output.
+After successfully setting up CMSSW in GitLab CI/CD in the previous lesson, you are now ready to run the next steps of the analysis workflow from [Episode 2](02-cmsswexercise.md): run the analysis on one file located in _EOS_ via xrootd, apply some selections and check the number of events in the output.

 ## Running a CMSSW Analysis in GitLab CI/CD